 International Adventures typically start with an inspiring photo that makes you imagine yourself being there.
 But it’s quite a bit of a leap to go from that inspiring photo to actually being there in person.
+So in this article we share 10 steps that we take to prepare for an international adventure.

-Indeed, the essence of what makes an adventure so fulfilling and memorable is that exposure to everything that is different from what you’re familiar with.
+Thus, the essence of what makes an adventure so fulfilling and memorable is that exposure to everything that is different from what you’re familiar with.
 That’s what makes life exciting, enriching, profound, and very worth living and sharing.

 Conversely, if the “adventure” is made too easy or all the sights are too well known, then you’re likely to face other unpleasant things like crowds, commercialism, and that general sense that your trip is a “me too” cookie-cutter kind of a trip that lacks the essence of what makes adventure travel so beneficial in the first place.